 - There are 3 ferry companies making the crossing: Tallink, Viking Line and Eckeröline.
 We made the crossing twice and each time it was Eckeröline who offered the best prices (but it must vary according to the offers).

 - There are rate comparison sites, but they usually take themselves a good commission, so you are advised to go directly to the companies’ sites and compare.

 - The GetyourGuide site offers day trips for 32€ with connections that guarantee you will have plenty of time to enjoy Tallinn.
 See the availabilities

 We will not lie to each other, accommodation in Helsinki is not cheap!
 Having come for the conference we were first accommodated for 3 nights at the Scandic Gran Marina.
 A magnificent 4* hotel that is ultra well placed and really nice.
 After that, if you read us from time to time you can imagine that it would not have been our choice if we had not been invited to the conference. 😉

 In short, once the conference was over, we decided to extend our stay a little bit.
-For the moment we decided to opt for an AirBnB because we had a lot of work and wanted to be “quiet” in the evening.
-Let’s face it, even for AirBnB it’s still expensive.
+For the moment we decided to opt for an apartment because we had a lot of work and wanted to be “quiet” in the evening.
+Let’s face it, even for apartment rental Helsinki is an expensive city.
 We had chosen a studio and paid 47,7€ per night (including all expenses and a discount for stay > 4 nights).
 It’s not cheap at all, especially since the apartment was certainly cute, but downright tiny!
-Find a place on Airbnb

 If you are more interested in youth hostels (or if you travel alone on a small budget) you can find dormitory beds from 22€ per person per night on Hostelworld.